plewis/plewis.github.io/phylogenetics/iqtree.md

 to start a session on a node that is not currently running jobs.
 Once you see the prompt, type

-    module load iqtree/1.6.10
+    module load iqtree/2.2.2

 to load the iqtree module.
-(How did I know to type "iqtree/1.6.10"?
+(How did I know to type "iqtree/2.2.2"?
 Use the command "module avail" to see a list of all modules.)

+{% comment %}
 ## Download the beta version too

 The tutorial we will be using today requires a later version of IQ-TREE than any version currently installed on the Xanadu cluster.
 The proper thing to do under most circumstances is to use the software request form from the _Contact Us_ section of the [Computational Biology Core](https://bioinformatics.uconn.edu/) site to request that it be installed for everyone to use (it would become a new module that anyone could load).
 However, sometimes you need to just get an analysis done and would prefer to have access to the software immediately (perhaps to just see if it is useful).
 For this reason, it is good to know how to install and run software in your own home directory, accessible only by you.